Southwestern United States: Vegetation and terrain

-Vegetation of the southwest generally includes various types of yucca, along with saguaro cactus, barrel cactus, prickly pear cactus, desert spoon, creosote bush, sagebrush, and greasewood.
-Although cacti are thought to only grow in Arizona and New Mexico, many native cacti grow throughout Nevada, Utah, Colorado, and west Texas.
+Vegetation of the southwest includes various types of yucca, along with saguaro cactus, barrel cactus, prickly pear cactus, desert spoon, creosote bush, sagebrush, and greasewood.
+Many native cacti grow throughout Nevada, Utah, Colorado, and west Texas.
 Steppe is also located all over the high plains areas in Colorado, New Mexico, and Texas.
 The mountains of the southwestern states have large tracts of alpine trees.

 Landscape features of the core southwestern areas include mountains, canyons, mesas, buttes, high broad basins, plateaus, desert lands, and some plains, characteristic of the Basin and Range Province.
 The entire southwestern region features semi-arid to arid terrain.
 The far eastern part of southwestern Texas, for example, the Texas Hill Country, consists of dry, tall, and rugged rocky hills of limestone and granite.
 South Texas and the Rio Grande Valley is mostly flat with many places consisting of scrub and bare topsoil, much like the deserts further west.